MicrosoftDocs/architecture-center/docs/sample-solutions/devops/devops-dotnet-webapp.md

 Other options include:

-* [Service Fabric][service-fabric] - A good option if the workload is architected around distributed components that benefit from being deployed and run across a cluster with a high degree of control.
+* [Service Fabric][service-fabric] - A good option if the workload architecture is focused around distributed components that benefit from being deployed and run across a cluster with a high degree of control.
 Service Fabric can also be used to host containers.
-* [Serverless Azure functions][azure-functions] - A good option if the workload is architected around fine grained distributed components, requiring minimal dependencies, where individual components are only required to run on demand (not continuously) and orchestration of components is not required.
+* [Serverless Azure functions][azure-functions] - A good option if the workload architecture is centered around fine grained distributed components, requiring minimal dependencies, where individual components are only required to run on demand (not continuously) and orchestration of components is not required.

 ### DevOps